VGA to HDMI Cable: Complete Engineer’s Guide for Seamless AV Conversion

 Setting up a VGA→HDMI connection is straightforward.
 For example, to connect an old PC to a TV:

-- Turn off all devices.
-Always start by turning the power off to prevent any issues.
+1. Turn off all devices.
+Always start by turning off the power to prevent issues.

-- Power on and select the input.
-If necessary, plug in power (USB) for the converter, then turn on the PC and display.
+5. Power on and select the input.
+If necessary, plug in the converter’s power (USB), then turn on the PC and display.
 Use the TV’s input/source menu to select the HDMI port.

 After these steps, you should see the PC’s desktop on the HDMI display.
 If not, double-check all connections and that the converter is powered and set to the correct output mode.